akashjkhamkar/NoteLink/README.md

 * access all the material , shared by other people

-* from video lectures to pdfs , anything can be added , as long as the url is the working.
+* from video lectures to pdfs , anything can be added , as long as the url is working.

 * ultimately making the student life easier